Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-03.md

 Write tests for FizzBuzz.
 Do your best write as many tests as you can.

+**Before writing any code.** Discuss with a partner what you are going to test.
+Describe the test you are going to write.
+Your partner should think of any edge cases or problems areas.
+Then switch roles.

 ## Checking Coverage

 How much of your code is covered by the test you wrote?
 Pretty good question huh?